 - The doctor's guidelines including when to call.

-- Your D-team's daytime and after-hours phone numbers.
+- Your diabetes care team's daytime and after-hours phone numbers.

 - A copy of your child's insurance card.

-- A list of over-the-counter medicines that do not interfere with insulin or BG levels.
+- A list of over-the-counter medicines that do not interfere with insulin or blood glucose levels.

-- A record of BG readings, insulin dosages and carb counts of foods eaten.
+- A record of blood glucose readings, insulin dosages and carbohydrate counts of foods eaten.

 - Comics, poems, pictures or anything else that may help your child feel better.